 The Question Mark:

-Let us know what you think by using the #MTLHockey hashtag on Twitter or just leave a comment.
+Let us know what you think, leave a comment or send us a tweet by using the #MTLHockey hashtag on Twitter.

 Be sure to tune into the Montreal Hockey Talk Pregame Show an hour before the puck drop and the Post Game Show 5 minutes after the final siren.
 Join the live conversation by using the #MTLHockey hashtag on Twitter.